DontRelaX/react-rx-props/README.md

 If options object not provided - default values will be used.

 `ignoreProps` - array of props that should not be wrapped into observable.
 By default its `['className', 'style']`.
-Functions never wrapped into observable.
+Functions and Observables never wrapped into observable.

 `existName` - name of `exist` param.
 By default it `exist`.
 If you set it to `false` - exist param will be not passed.
 Exist param is useful observable that can be used as `observable.takeUntil(this.props.exist)`.
 It will be emit value once HoC component will unmount.
 Affected by `addDollar`.

 `propTypes` - instead specifying prop types in your component pass it here.
 By default `undefined`.
-If `addDollar = true` all dollars at the end of prop names will be removed.
-It may help IDE to properly highlight props.

 `defaultProps` - instead specifying default props in your component pass it here.
 By default `undefined`.
-If `addDollar = true` all dollars at the end of prop names will be removed.
-It may help IDE to properly highlight props.

 `addDollar` - if `true` it will add $ to property name when it wrapped into observable.
 By default `true`.